-Jason, a Wiradjuri man from south-western New South Wales, is the inaugural Program Director of the Atlantic Fellows for Social Equity.
+Jason, a Wiradjuri man from south-western New South Wales, is the inaugural Executive Director of the Atlantic Fellows for Social Equity.

 He sees the program providing a rare opportunity to positively disrupt and reframe the way we tackle problems and support the Fellows, whose ideas will develop new approaches to solving them.

 Carla is a proud Torres Strait Islander woman.
 She has a wealth of experience in Indigenous public policy and is passionate about the role of collaborative leadership in provoking positive social change.

 Carla holds several not-for-profit directorships and is a Delegate to the National Congress of Australia's First Peoples.

 Sarah has extensive experience in international development, higher education and government in advisory, strategy, communications and project management roles.
 Sarah spent several years working on gender equality initiatives in Southeast Asia and joined the University of Melbourne in 2011 as a strategy advisor in the Office of the Vice-Chancellor.

 As Operations Lead for the Atlantic Fellows for Social Equity, Sarah is focused on laying strong foundations of strategy and process to allow the organisation to thrive.

 Mickey is hell-bent on working in teams to create systemic and sustainable social change.

 He loves to engage in the strategic design of organisations, services, communications, and impact.
 Mickey is looking forward to working closely with the Team and the Fellows on the measurement and growth of their impact.

 Pam has a diverse set of skills developed over her extensive career across many sectors, including marketing, executive support, governance, project management, and stakeholder engagement.